QAnon Supporter Who Made Bigoted Videos Wins Ga. Primary, Likely Heading To Congress

 The conspiracy includes a wide variety of shifting and often-contradictory predictions and allegations, but it centers on an anonymous figure named "Q" who asserts that a wave of mass arrests are about to take down high-ranking Trump opponents.

-Followers of "Q"often believe that the world is controlled by elite members of a secretive, Satanic child sex-trafficking ring.
+Followers of "Q" often believe that the world is controlled by elite members of a secretive satanic child sex-trafficking ring.

 "Q is a patriot, we know that for sure," Greene said in a video from 2017, in which she recapped some of Q's predictions and why she supports them.

-"There's a once-in-a-lifetime opportunity to take this global cabal of Satan-worshipping pedophiles out, and I think we have the president to do it," she said, referring to Trump.
+"There's a once-in-a-lifetime opportunity to take this global cabal of Satan-worshiping pedophiles out, and I think we have the president to do it," she said, referring to Trump.